 Backcountry camping options are found around Twin Island Lakes, as well as the grassy terrain in the valley around Lake 3119.
 Outside the wilderness, assuming you're approaching the peak from the east, the June Lake loop features a bewildering array of pay campgrounds.
 Alternatively, a good rogue camping option is provided by the Fern Lake trailhead, which is wooded and nicely secluded from the highway.

-Mountain ConditionsInyo National Forest conditions.
+Mountain ConditionsInyo National Forest conditions

 tends to be the most reliable source of weather information for the area.